-Policy B3.4.21 provides for a range of temporary activities. most of which are encompassed within the Plan definition.
+Policy B3.4.40 provides for a range of temporary activities most of which are encompassed within the Plan definition.
 These activities include construction activities to recognise the necessary effects associated with these activities during the temporary construction of buildings and structures.
-They also include a range of other activities undertaken for limited durations. which are primarily focussed on community related activities rather than temporary commercial or retail activities.
-There are can be benefits to the District from allowing temporary community activities particularly where within the Plan frequency limits and typically the positive community effects of these activities outweigh any temporary adverse effects. which are managed through the limits imposed.
+They also include a range of other activities which are primarily focussed on community related activities rather than temporary commercial or retail activities.
+There are benefits to the District from allowing temporary community activities within the Plan frequency limits and typically the positive community effects of these activities outweigh any temporary adverse effects which are managed through the limits imposed.